mems/calepin/Development/HTML/HTML.md

 ### `article` element

-All things need a inclusion? (a product, a blog post, a comment, a part of other document, a forum post, a magazine or newspaper article)
+All things need a inclusion: a product (article of clothing), a blog post, a comment, a video with a description, a part of other document, a forum post, a magazine or newspaper article.

+It’s for discrete self-contained things

 The teaser should also be an `article` – the teaser `article` and the fulltext `article` are different `article`s, although they refer to the same entity.